MitchellDusek/Energy-Analytics-Dashboard/README.md

 - Energy analysts evaluating production, consumption, and trade dynamics
 - Business intelligence professionals focused on data modeling and reporting
-- Decision-makers and strategists interested in energy trends, policy implications, and risk exposure
+- Leaders and strategists interested in energy trends, policy implications, and risk exposure
 - Anyone seeking a clear, data-driven view of U.S. energy systems

 ---